Nuitka/Nuitka/README.rst

   <http://nuitka.net/gitweb/?p=Nuitka.git;a=shortlog;h=refs/heads/factory>`__:

   This branch contains unfinished and incomplete work.
-It is very frequently subject ``git rebase`` and the public staging ground, where my work for develop branch lives first.
+It is very frequently subject to ``git rebase`` and the public staging ground, where my work for develop branch lives first.
 It is intended for testing only and recommended to base any of your own development on.
 When updating it, you very often will get merge conflicts.
 Simply resolve those by doing